fluendo/fluster/README.md

    diff $diffParams expected.out current.out
    ```

-   We recommend using the `--no-emoji` argument when running on the CI to
+   We recommend using the `--no-emoji` argument when running on a CI system to
    ensure the log is properly displayed with no issues.

 ### How can I contribute?